Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Numerical Experiments and Engineering Applications

-Next, the TBQ is implemented for all the test examples with each of the four acquisition functions.
+Next, the TBQ is implemented for all four examples with each of the four acquisition functions.
 The algorithm parameters were kept as consistent as possible with those of BQ.
-For the first two examples, $\epsilon$ is set to be 0.04 for all tempering stages; for the second example, it is set to 0.02; and for the fourth example, it is set to be 0.01 for intermediate stage, and then 0.02 for the last stage. $\varsigma$ is set to be 1 for the first three examples, and then 0.75 for the fourth example.
+For the first two examples, $\epsilon$ is set to be 0.04 for all tempering stages; for the third example, it is set to 0.02; and for the fourth example, it is set to be 0.01 for intermediate stage, and then 0.02 for the last stage.
+It should be noted that, in general, the TBQ algorithm exhibits high robustness to the values of $\epsilon$ and $\varsigma$ within certain ranges, as has been proved by the first example of Ref. \cite{wei2025bayesian}.
+However, if the posterior distribution contains multiple unbalanced modes (modes with significant difference in peaks and support bandwidths), each mode contributes differently to the model evidence $Z$.
+In this case, a smaller value of $\epsilon$ is preferred to precisely capture the behavior of secondary modes.
+While in case the posterior include only one mode or multiple modes with close peaks, a larger value can be adopted to save computational resources. $\varsigma$ is set to be 1 for the first three examples, and then 0.75 for the fourth example.
 The length of each Markov chain is set to be 30 for all runs to ensure a safe skip of the burn-in period and to avoid particle degeneracy.
 With the same 12 initial training samples for producing Figures \ref{fig:BQU1}-\ref{fig:BQU4}, the TBQ algorithm is initialized, and the results of unormalized posteriors for the four examples are sequentially reported in Figure \ref{fig:TBQU1}-\ref{fig:TBQU4}, with the value of tempering parameters, number of accumulated likelihood calls, and the mean estimate of the model evidence listed in the title of each subplot.

-As can be seen from Figure \ref{fig:TBQU1}, regardless of the acquisition function used, the TBQ algorithm automatically generates three tempering stages, with slightly different value of tempering parameters.
+As can be seen from Figure \ref{fig:TBQU1}, regardless of the acquisition function used, the TBQ algorithm automatically generates three tempering stages, with slightly different values of tempering parameters.
 The posterior of the final stage serves as the estimate of the target posterior.
 Comparing Figure \ref{fig:TBQU1} with Figure \ref{fig:BQU1}, it is seen that, both the estimation accuracy and computational cost of TBQ are comparable to those of BQ.
 Similar conclusions can be drawn for the second example by comparing Figure \ref{fig:TBQU2} with Figure \ref{fig:BQU2}.